John Potess

 We sailed into one of the natural wonders of the world, Ha Long Bay, enjoying the coastal city before heading to Hanoi and then night bussing it to the northern mountains of Vietnam.

-This was followed by a ten-day race to Qingdao, the city of beer, where we won our first first-place in the Clipper Race amidst intense waves and storms, near-misses with snapped halyards, and an unimaginable welcome.
+This was followed by a ten-day race to Qingdao, the Chinese city of beer, where we won our first first-place medal in the Clipper Race amidst intense waves and storms, near-misses with snapped halyards, and an unimaginable welcome.

 All of this before setting out to cross the mighty Pacific, with its massive swells, fierce storms, and endless ocean.
-After 28 days of near misses and legitimate, primal fear, we reached Seattle, where I was reunited with my homeland and family after two years.
+After 28 days of near misses and legitimate, primal fear, we reached Seattle, where I was reunited with the homeland and family after two years.

 So yeah, I'm coming off the high of experiencing a lot in the last six months.
 And you know what?
 I'm ready for more.
 I know what I'm capable of, and that when I put my mind to something, I can push through, endure, and succeed.
-These experiences have fueled my desire to keep pushing the envelope and continue exploring new horizons.

 That's why this year, my 33rd year on this earth, I've dedicated myself to making consistent, focused, and structured gains in the areas I want to progress in.
 I've outlined clear goals in the areas I want to make progress, and I've set out to learn efficiently, gather the right tools, and structure my plans into measurable and synergistic focuses.